-Over the objections of the chamber’s Republicans, Senate Democrats voted in November to alter its rules to let a simple majority advance nominees for appointment to courts and federal agencies.
+Over the objections of the chamber’s Republicans, Senate Democrats voted in November 2013 to alter its rules to let a simple majority advance nominees for appointment to courts and federal agencies.
 It ended a practice that effectively required a supermajority of 60 votes to cut off debate and approve presidential picks.
 For the time being, Republicans who took control of the chamber in January are keeping this rules change.
 The Senate takes history seriously and tends to change its rules by consensus.
-That’s why senators dubbed the filibuster vote “the nuclear option.”
-Senate Majority Leader Harry Reid, a Nevada Democrat, had warned for months that the increasing use of the tactic was harming the government’s ability too function.
-Supreme Court nominees can still be filibustered, as can legislation: This spring, Republicans blocked Democratic bills to change how the military investigates sexual assaults and to raise the minimum wage; in August, Democrats stopped a Republican-backed resolution to disapprove the Iran nuclear deal.
+That’s why senators dubbed the 2013 filibuster vote “the nuclear option.”
+Senate Majority Leader Harry Reid, a Nevada Democrat, had warned for months that the increasing use of the tactic was harming the government’s ability to function.
+Supreme Court nominees can still be filibustered, as can legislation: Last spring, Republicans blocked Democratic bills to change how the military investigates sexual assaults and to raise the minimum wage; in August, Democrats stopped a Republican-backed resolution to disapprove the Iran nuclear deal.
 Some cloture votes, like those two, are designed to score political points.
 Many more bills simply never make it to the floor if leaders don’t see 60 votes in favor.